CNS-Fujitsu/Azure-ARM-Modules/README.md

 ## Modules

 ### Module Name: azVnet-2a.json
-Description:
-Usage:
+Description: Deploys an Azure Virtual Network with 2 subnets as a nested template in a master template when parameters are passed.
+Usage Enablement in Master Deploy template:

+User

-Main Template Parameters:
+#### Main Template Parameters:

 `"requiredModuleAZVnet-2a" : {
       "type" : "string",